-If you source your products from another retailer or manufacturer, make sure they are delivering high quality products only.
+If you source your products from another retailer or manufacturer, make sure they are delivering high-quality products only.
 The same goes for your shipping partners.
 They need to be absolutely reliable and fast.
-Customers don’t appreciate waiting for their order for weeks.
+Customers don’t appreciate waiting for their orders for weeks.

 In case your customers have any problems, either with the products or the delivery, they will blame it on you.
 You are responsible for all involved processes.
 If partners don’t perform the way they are supposed to, let them go and find new ones.
 This is absolutely crucial for your business.

 Before you launch your online store, make sure you will have a decent audience to present it to.
 For instance, you could create a landing page or use social media to generate an email list of people who are interested in your products.

 You can use the time before launch to get your audience excited about your products, share ideas with them, and keep them updated about the development process.
 You could even let them be part of the process and ask them for feedback on certain details, like the packaging.

 This will make your early adopters feel special.
 In the best case, influencers are willing to recommend your store as soon as it goes live.

 If you have no idea how to start a pre-launch list, check out how Harry`s, a men’s grooming brand, managed to gather almost 100,000 email addresses in only one week.

 I know you want to give your everything.
 You have tons of information and design ideas and there are so many fancy plugins and addons available on Shopify and other platforms.
 But this can easily lead to an information overflow and confusion.